ulfalizer/Kconfiglib/README.md

 Despite the warnings, modules *are* supported by the way (otherwise tests would break horribly).
 The warnings are related to `option modules`, which lets you select which symbol serves as the `MODULES` symbol.
-(It's always `MODULES` in the kernel, and older versions of the `Kconfig` files not set `option modules` on it -- hence the warnings.
+(It's always `MODULES` in the kernel, and older versions of the `Kconfig` files did not set `option modules` on it -- hence the warnings.
 With newer versions of the C implementation it's required.)
 I should add support for `option modules` in a backwards-compatible way.